“If we’re not paying close attention to everything our competition is doing, they’ll take us over.”

 Another outcome of the promotion Hilliard suspects, but has not yet been able to measure, is that many cardholders may have set their Goldenwest credit card as the default payment method while they were logged into Amazon.
 Triggering these “set it and forget it” behaviors are a major priority for Hilliard who says much of the marketing and promotions they will roll out this year will be designed to get cardholders using their cards for ongoing purchases.

-Deb Wieczorek, Director, Portfolio Advisory, with CO-OP Financial Services, couldn’t agree more.
+Deb Wieczorek, Director, Portfolio Advisory, with, couldn’t agree more.
 “Credit union issuers are paying more attention to Amazon Prime members, as they spend an average of $1,400 every year on Amazon alone.
 This is a critically important segment to engage as credit unions look to enhance their visibility with digital consumers.
 If it isn’t already, getting their credit union’s card loaded into Amazon as the preferred payment method should be a high priority for most cards teams.
-Now is an ideal time to partner with CO-OP’s SmartGrowth team to pursue that goal, as the holiday shopping season will be here before we know it.”
+Now is an ideal time to partner with to pursue that goal, as the holiday shopping season will be here before we know it.”

 Credit Union Card Issuers Saw Big Jumps on Prime Day 2018